Visiting Students: Start Your Academic Journey

 Typically, the information provided in the UL Online Book of Modules will suffice if you need to have the class pre-approved by your home university.
 However, should you require further information, please contact us at firstname.lastname@example.org and we can contact the course leader on your behalf.

 Please note, the UL Online Book of Modules cannot be used for initial selection - it contains information on ALL classes, not just the ones available to visiting students.
-A full list of modules available for Study Abroad students can be found in our Autumn 2022 Module Booklet or our Spring 2022 Module Booklet.
+A full list of modules available for Study Abroad students can be found in our Spring 2024 Module Booklet.

 It may help you to know that 6 ECTS (credits) equates to 3 US credits.
 Each Study Abroad student must have a module load that equates to 24 ECTS/12 US credits to satisfy immigration.